- Expand/Collapse Who we are

 Eurostat's dissemination policy is characterised by free access to European statistics for all users.
 Our policy respects a number of principles, such as objectivity, impartiality, confidentiality and accessibility, which are laid down in Regulation N°223/2009 on European statistics and in the European Statistics Code of Practice.

-Where users can find European statistics and which services do we offer in order to better reply to their needs?
+Where can users find European statistics and which services do we offer in order to better respond to their needs?

 - Data release: All European statistics are available from our database on Eurostat's website.
-A large range of Eurostat data is also accessible on our different mobile apps.
+A large range of Eurostat data is also accessible on our different visualisation tools.

 - Time of release and data extraction: Eurostat's database always contains the latest version of the datasets.
 Datasets are updated twice a day, at 11:00 and at 23:00.
 Users can download individual datasets by extracting data directly from the database, by selecting our most popular tables from the homepage, by using our bulk download facility or via our web services.